MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 alt-authorities SHOULD carry the same SvcParams as the origin unless a deviation is specifically known to be safe.

-As noted in Section 2.4 of {{AltSvc}}, clients MAY disallow any Alt-Svc connection according to their own criteria, e.g. disallowing Alt-Svc connections that lack ECH support when there is an active ECH-protected connection for this origin.
+As noted in {{Section 2.4 of AltSvc}}, clients MAY disallow any Alt-Svc connection according to their own criteria, e.g. disallowing Alt-Svc connections that lack ECH support when there is an active ECH-protected connection for this origin.